azimuttapp/azimutt/libs/connector-snowflake/README.md

 # Snowflake connector

-This library is able to connect to [Snowflake](https://www.snowflake.com), extract its schema and more...
+This library allows to connect to [Snowflake](https://www.snowflake.com), extract its schema and more...

 It lists all schemas, tables, columns and relations and format them in a JSON Schema.